Jump to content

 Contents and structure

-It is preferable if students have some knowledge of English, both written and oral.
+It is preferable, but not required, that students have some knowledge of English, both written and oral.

 Learning Outcome